 - Additional appendices to capture references and supporting documents that relates to the backup policy.

 One survey of more than 3000 IT decision-makers found that 58% of backups fail during restoration.
 This shows that it’s not enough to just back up your data and hope that everything will work smoothly.

 Think of how frustrating it would be to routinely backup your data only to receive a big error message during the recovery process.
 Take the time to test and verify your data backups properly.
 This way, if you come across any issues, you can fix them before it’s too late.

-Data backups only one piece of the puzzle
+Data backups are only one piece of the puzzle

 Start by improving your cyber situational awareness.
 In other words, gain a better understanding of your network, your threats, and how to respond to those threats.
 You can’t protect what you don’t see, so spend time learning what computers are on your network, their configurations, and what software is on them.
 Pay attention to non-traditional devices that may be connected to your network, such as the HVAC system or smart office printers.

-Stay ahead of cyber attacks by finding and resolving security gaps and other risks before they become a real problem.
-Our threat detection and response platform, Covalence, combines machine automation and human intelligence to detect vulnerabilities, attacks, and risks across your entire business—network, cloud, and endpoint.
+Stay ahead of cyber threats by finding and resolving security gaps and other risks before they become a real problem.
+Our threat detection and response platform, Covalence, combines machine automation and human intelligence to detect vulnerabilities, attacks, and risks across your entire business—networks, endpoints, and the cloud.